AndrewGeorgeGit/crypto-login/README.md

 - Passportjs support
 - Express support
 - Session management
-- allow sl.api.redirect to execute custom code
 - client-side javascript to verify username uniqueness and password strength
-- add more to wki
+- add more to the wiki